anaef/lua-linear/README.md

 #### `matrix`

 A matrix of double values.
-Matrices have support for the Lua length operator `#`, as well as index access to get vectors referencing the rows of columns of the matrix.
+Matrices have support for the Lua length operator `#`, as well as index access to get vectors referencing the rows or columns of the matrix.
 The order of the matrix determines whether row or column vectors are returned.
 Indexing is 1-based.